nsip/sif-xml2json/README.md

 2. Start the Insomnia UI

+Click "New Request"

-3. Select `POST` method.
+3. From the method dropdown on the right, Select `POST` method.

+4. URL input `localhost:1324/sif-xml2json/v0.1.5?wrap`,

+From the Body dropdown, select `XML`

-4. URL input `localhost:1324/sif-xml2json/v0.1.5?wrap`, then copy content of sample sif file "StudentPersonals.xml" into left Request Body panel.
+Open the Select and copy content of sample sif file "StudentPersonals.xml" into left Request Body panel.

 5. Click Send button.
 The converted JSON result will be displayed in the righthand Response panel.